 If you are on a tight schedule – tell them that you would like the fastest/earliest option available and would be willing to travel on any airline or via any hub city if it results in an earlier arrival at your destination.

-Ask if there are any flights into nearby airports.
+Ask if there are any flights to nearby airports.
 For example, if your flight destination is JFK airport in New York, you could see if there are any flights into La Guardia or Newark.

 If you don’t have a confirmed seat, see if another passenger with a confirmed seat is willing to switch with you.